Narayani-Julia/Reactivities/client/README.md

 - Used to create handlers in our project

 -Hot reload can let ya down so CTRL+R that API dotnet server

+- using Automapper version 13 because it uses the same config and same commercial license as the course